-Based on the bestselling book series about seven friends whose babysitting business leads to one adventure after another.
-When tomboy Kristy, president of the club, has a brilliant idea to run a summer day camp, the girls all agree it's the perfect way to spend their summer--together!
-But life gets complicated as budding romance, family problems and a trio of scheming snobs all conspire to ruin the club.
-The BSC gang learn for themselves the amazing power of friendship.Written by
+When Kristy Thomas, president of The Baby-Sitters Club, has a brilliant idea to run a summer day camp, the girls all agree it's the perfect way to spend their summer together.
+But life gets complicated as budding romance, family problems, and three rival teen girls conspire to ruin the club, all putting the friendships between the members to the test.Written by

 8 of 12 people found this review helpful.